gneu77/rx-signals/docs/rx-signals_start.md

 _rx-signals_ even features the `ValidatedInputWithResultFactory` wich is a composition of two `EffectSignalsFactory` to cover the common task of validating an input model and performing a subsequent effect only if the validation passes.
 Here, validation is also an `Effect`, because that way we can treat pure-local validation exacly the same as validation that e.g. must access some backend service.
+In addition, also local validation can be impure.
+E.g., if you have to validate a date for not being in the future, it's impure due to accessing the current-date and thus, the corresponding validation must be isolated (making testing piece of cake).

 I skip an example and instead show only the corresponding types:
 ```typescript